Edit Blog Post

 Some of the older churches with the newer.

-be slowed down by my ankle, but car traffic is insane so I utilize the underground pedestrian throughways & subway, and stroll Arbat dotted with cafes, restaurants and tourist shops.
+With only a few days to explore, my agenda is jam packed.
+I'm determined to not be slowed down by my ankle, but car traffic is insane so I utilize the underground pedestrian throughways & subway, and stroll Arbat dotted with cafes, restaurants and tourist shops.

 One small observation, capitalism in Moscow has run amok.
 Am I really in Russia, or Las Vegas?
 Gone are the conformities, commercialism has dug its two-headed eagle talons in, deep.
 I wonder, who is buying all this stuff?
 Any Muscovites I see on the streets, can't.
 People commuting cling to Dior or Starbucks bags like it increases their status somehow.
 The GUM arcade at the Kremlin is full of high-end shops but dead empty.
 I wonder if all those years of being told what to do by their government is now translating into a society of people being told what to buy?
 Bombarded by commercial messages everywhere, these people never had a chance.